Delta Force: Exploring the Elite Combat Applications Group of the U.S. Military

 3.1.
 New Team, New Tactics

 Colonel Charlie Beckwith was a Green Beret and the passionate founder of Delta Force.
-(Source) Having experienced brutal combat in Vietnam with the Army’s 7th Special Forces Group and serving alongside Britain’s 22 Special Air Service (SAS) in Malaya, he recognized the need to have a special forces group that could counter the changing nature of warfare.
+(Source) Having experienced brutal combat in Vietnam with the Army’s 7th Special Forces Group and serving alongside Britain’s 22 Special Air Service (SAS) during the Malayan Emergency, he recognized the need to have a special forces group that could counter the changing nature of warfare.
 As a result, his focus was to shift the US strategy from large forces to smaller more agile groups of special operators.
 (Source)

 Colonel Charlie Beckwith, founder of Delta Force.